NeverCookAgain/design/standards/items/action-items/README.md

 # Action items
-Throughout the round, action items spawn across the kitchen to spice up the flow of the game.
+Throughout the round, action items randomly spawn across the kitchen to spice up the flow of the game.
+Once the player gets them, no other player can get them.